shahram4m/CrudTestApplication/README.md

 ```csharp
 update-database
 ```
-These commands will create crudTestApplication database which include Product and Category table.
+These commands will create crudTestApplication database which include Customer table.
 You can see from **crudTestApplicationContext.cs**.
 1. Run the application.
-The first time you run the application, it will seed crudTestApplication sql server database with a few data such that you should see products and categories.
+The first time you run the application, it will seed crudTestApplication sql server database with a few data such that you should see customer.

 If you modify-change or add new some of entities to Core project, you should run ef migrate commands in order to update your database as the same way but below commands;
 ```csharp